-Today as parents often wonder about sending a youth to school counselors.
-In setting up and supervising such programs, common questions that are asked (and answered) are listed below.
+Today as parents often wonder about sending a youth to school counselors they have many questions.
+It can seem scary, embarrassing and safety risks are a concern as well.
+In setting up and supervising school counseling programs, common questions that are asked (and answered) are listed below.
 These FAQS are not only helpful to youth and parents working with counselings programs in schools, but also to the teachers and personnel there too!

 Confidentiality is complex in mental health services and school settings due to what can seem like sometimes conflicting privacy policies (HIPAA for medical records, FERPA for educational records and then there’s the Right to Information Act for public employee email communications).
 To learn more about the school counseling program implementation services click here.

-While you’re here, check out how the folks from the Genetic Science Learning Center have put together a cool video on ways brain is affected by certain drugs, considerations if medications are prescribed, Children and PTSD and Gun Violence and Gun Safety Protocols in School Settings!
+While you’re here, check out how the folks from the Genetic Science Learning Center have put together a cool video on ways brain is affected by certain drugs, And here’s a bit more looking at medications and safety and trauma in children: Considerations if medications are prescribed, Children and PTSD and Gun Violence and Gun Safety Protocols in School Settings!

-In the mean time, here’s a video few FAQS to consider when a youth is referred or being seen for mental health services in the school setting:
+Prefer a video to add to the info gathering?
+Here’s few FAQS to consider when a youth is referred or being seen for mental health services in the school setting:

 A FEW OTHER THINGS TO CONSIDER